 Aim I wanted to learn the basics of Image Classification using a neural network.

-What I did The COVID-19 Pandemic has infected people of many races and ages and I fear to imagine if a disease like that emerged in crops.
+The COVID-19 Pandemic has infected people of many races and ages and I fear to imagine if a disease like that emerged in crops.
 Crops are the number one source of food for humans and diseases can easily wipe them out.
 With that inspiration, I created an AI service that can predict what disease a tomato plant has such as Early Blight, Late Blight, Septoria, Curl Virus.
 To achieve this, I used images of tomato plant leaves as a dataset to the Image Classification AI training program provided by aiclub.world website.
 The dataset was made up of 5 categories (1 for each disease and 1 healthy group) with 20 images per category equaling 120 images.

 When I tested my AI service, I got a disappointing accuracy of 23.3%.
 That is almost the same as randomly picking 1 out of the 5 categories.
 This happened because my AI service was confusing a disease called Early Blight with the healthy leaves as they look the same.